 3. Capabilities and Competencies (20%)

-Fully describe the applicant's capabilities to implement the project and the competencies of the staff assigned to the project, including but not limited to, crime and criminal intelligence analysis capacity.
+Fully describe the applicant's capabilities to implement the project and the competencies of the staff assigned to the project.
+In addition, describe and demonstrate the applicant's crime and criminal intelligence analysis capacity.
 Specifically, the applicant should: